jhpyle/docassemble/_docs/markup.md

     [FILE docassemble.crimesolver:mugshot.jpg, 150px]

-To insert an image that has been uploaded, simply refer to the file variable using [Mako].
-For example:
+<a name="inserting uploaded images"></a>To insert an image that has
+been uploaded, simply refer to the file variable using [Mako].
+For
+example:

 {% highlight yaml %}
 ---